-If you enjoy your evening herbal tea, switch to one that has evidence for helping to promote rest and relaxation: Lavender tea has shown potential in helping postpartum women reduce fatigue and depression.
+If you enjoy your evening herbal tea, switch to one that some research has found helps promote rest and relaxation: Lavender tea has shown potential in helping postpartum women reduce fatigue and depression.
 And it could be partly the smell of it.
 Lavender aromatherapy with essential oils or candles can also help with stress reduction.

 Downing coffee or tea

-Caffeine is a stimulant that raises your heart rate, says Rebecca Shenkman, MPH, RDN, is the director of the MacDonald Center for Obesity Prevention and Education at Villanova University‘s College of Nursing.
-“Caffeine can potentially stay in the bloodstream for up to 6 hours after consumption,” she says, pointing to research indicating that daily caffeine may disturb sleep leave you feeling tired during the day.
+Caffeine is a stimulant that raises your heart rate, says registered dietitian nutritionist Rebecca Shenkman, the director of the MacDonald Center for Obesity Prevention and Education at Villanova University's College of Nursing.
+"Caffeine can potentially stay in the bloodstream for up to 6 hours after consumption," she says, pointing to research indicating that daily caffeine may disturb sleep leave you feeling tired during the day.

-A better evening option would be an herbal drink, like chamomile tea: According to Mary Purdy, a registered dietitian and Clinical Education Lead at Arivale, there is evidence that chamomile tea may be helpful in promoting better sleep, especially in postpartum women.
-“Whether it’s a placebo effect or not, having a peaceful routine in the evening may help set the brain up for a more peaceful slumber,” Purdy says.
-Here are 14 ways tea can cure what ails you.
+A better evening option would be an herbal drink, like chamomile tea: According to Mary Purdy, a registered dietitian, there is evidence that chamomile tea may be helpful in promoting better sleep, especially in postpartum women.
+"Whether it's a placebo effect or not, having a peaceful routine in the evening may help set the brain up for a more peaceful slumber," Purdy says.

 Indulging in soda

-Not only is most soda loaded with sugar, which can spike your blood glucose level—a condition that will not promote sleep.
-In addition, many varieties are also high in caffeine.
-That’s a double whammy when it comes to sleep disruption.
-Studies indicate that caffeine actually binds to receptors in the body that can disrupt the sleep/wake cycle, Purdy points out.
+Soda is often loaded with sugar, which may spike your blood glucose level, and caffeine.
+That's a double whammy when it comes to sleep disruption.
+Caffeine actually binds to receptors in the body that can disrupt the sleep/wake cycle, Purdy points out.
 She also emphasizes that genetically, some people process caffeine more slowly than others.
-If you think you might be sensitive to caffeine, it’s best to stop drinking caffeinated beverages much earlier in the day—possibly before midday.
+If you think you might be sensitive to caffeine, it's best to stop drinking caffeinated beverages much earlier in the day—possibly before midday.

-While it’s not the same thing, a warm cup of milk before bed can really help, Shenkman says.
-It delivers two substances that promote sleep: “With the potent combination of tryptophan and melatonin, milk can be both soothing and sleep-promoting," says Shenkman.
+While it's not the same thing, a warm cup of milk before bed can really help, Shenkman says.
+It delivers two substances that promote sleep: "With the potent combination of tryptophan and melatonin, milk can be both soothing and sleep-promoting," says Shenkman.
 (Make sure you learn about the strange things that can mess with your sleep.)

 Snacking on junk

-Low in fiber, high in saturated fat, and loaded with sugar—junk food like donuts and chips spell disaster for a good night’s sleep.
-According to Kimberly Gomer, RD, Director of Nutrition at the Pritikin Longevity Center, studies suggest eating low-fiber, high saturated fat and sugary foods was associated with lighter, less restorative, more wakeful sleep.
+Low in fiber, high in saturated fat, and loaded with sugar—junk food like donuts and chips may spell disaster for a good night's sleep.
+According to registered dietitian Kimberly Gomer, Director of Nutrition at the Pritikin Longevity Center, studies suggest eating low-fiber, high saturated fat and sugary foods was associated with lighter, less restorative, more wakeful sleep.

 No surprise that fruit is a much better option if you want a snack before bed—and kiwis might be the best.
-Research published in Advances in Nutrition suggests that kiwi fruit can increase total sleep time and sleep quality, and shorten the amount of time it takes to fall asleep.
-Part of the reason for this benefit could be the fruit’s high antioxidant content (kiwis are an excellent source of vitamin C) and serotonin-boosting effects, says Ofer Jacobowitz, MD, PhD, a sleep surgery and sleep medicine specialist.
-Check out these 13 best tips from sleep doctors.
+Research published in Advances in Nutrition suggests that kiwi fruit can improve sleep quality.
+Part of the reason for this benefit could be the fruit's high antioxidant content (kiwis are an excellent source of vitamin C) and serotonin-boosting effects, says Ofer Jacobowitz, MD, PhD, a sleep surgery and sleep medicine specialist.

 Eating a greasy meal